History of the U.S. Military

-- USS Maine - The US Navy Battleship that was sunk in Havana Harbor.
-The sinking of the USS Maine was one of the events that lead to the US declaring war with Spain and the start of the Spanish American War.
+- USS Maine: The U.S. Navy battleship that was sunk in Havana Harbor.
+The sinking of the USS Maine was one of the events that led to the U.S. declaring war with Spain and the start of the Spanish-American War.

-- Rough Riders - The 1st Volunteer Cavalry Unit.
-The regiment was also nicknamed “Woods Weary Walkers” after their commander Colonel Leonard Wood.
+- Rough Riders: The 1st Volunteer Cavalry Unit.
+The regiment was also nicknamed “Wood's Weary Walkers” after their commander, Col. Leonard Wood.
 The unit is best known for its efforts at the Battle of San Juan Hill.

-- Theodore Roosevelt - Theodore Roosevelt was a Colonel in the Army and part of the volunteer cavalry unit called the Rough Riders.
+- Theodore Roosevelt: Roosevelt was a colonel in the Army and part of the volunteer cavalry unit called the Rough Riders.
 He was awarded the Medal of Honor for his actions at San Juan Hill.
-At 42 years old Teddy would later become the 26th President of the United States.
+At 42 years old, Roosevelt later became the 26th president of the United States.

 World War I

 With new technology, the battlefield had drastically changed.
-These improvements allowed for reconnaissance photos of enemy positions, radio intelligence, and a better understanding of the battlefield.
+These improvements allowed for reconnaissance photos of enemy positions, radio intelligence and a better understanding of the battlefield.
 New, more effective weapons were developed that increased the ability to kill the enemy in their trenches.
-The US Navy battleships took on German U-boats in the Atlantic and Mediterranean, while George Patton and the US Army Tank Corps saw its first action alongside French tank units.
+The U.S. Navy battleships took on German U-boats in the Atlantic and Mediterranean, while George Patton and the U.S. Army Tank Corps saw its first action alongside French tank units.
 This was also the first time seeing major combat for the Army Air Corps.
-These efforts helped end “The Great War” on November 11, 1918.
-On June 28, 1919, the Treaty of Versailles was signed officially ending WWI.
+These efforts helped end “The Great War” on Nov.
+11, 1918.
+On June 28, 1919, the Treaty of Versailles was signed, officially ending WWI.

 Important Figures and Events of WWI

-- The United States declares war with Germany - US President Woodrow Wilson gets passage of the war resolution by the House and Senate.
+- The United States declares war with Germany: President Woodrow Wilson gets passage of the war resolution by the House and Senate.

-- The Selective Service Act - The first military draft since the Civil War is passed by the US Congress.
+- The Selective Service Act: The first military draft since the Civil War is passed by Congress..

-- General John J. Pershing - John “Black Jack” Pershing was named commander of the AEF, American Expeditionary Forces.
+- General John J. Pershing: John “Black Jack” Pershing was named commander of the American Expeditionary Forces (AEF).

-- Battle of Saint-Mihiel - General Pershing’s first major operation with the AEF.
+- Battle of Saint-Mihiel: Pershing’s first major operation with the AEF.

 World War II

 With German and Italian troops surrendering in North Africa, the Allies turned their attention to Italy.
-The British launched Operation Mincemeat, creating a diversion, allowing General George Patton and the Allies to move into Sicily.
-As the Allies move to the Italian mainland, Prime Minister Mussolini’s government collapses and the new government under Badoglio begins negotiations for an armistice.
-On September 3, the Italian government surrenders to the Allies.
-Even with Italy declaring war on Germany, the Allies' advances through Italy were very slow due to Britain and the US moving their focus to Normandy.
+The British launched Operation Mincemeat, creating a diversion, allowing Gen. George Patton and the Allies to move into Sicily.
+As the Allies move to the Italian mainland, Prime Minister Benito Mussolini’s government collapses, and the new government under Pietro Badoglio begins negotiations for an armistice.
+On Sept.
+3, the Italian government surrenders to the Allies.
+Even with Italy declaring war on Germany, the Allies' advances through Italy were very slow due to Britain and the U.S. moving their focus to Normandy.

-On June 6, 1944, General Dwight Eisenhower and the Allies launch Operation Overlord, the invasion of Normandy.
+On June 6, 1944, Gen. Dwight Eisenhower and the Allies launch Operation Overlord, the invasion of Normandy.
 The beach landing at Normandy is one of the largest amphibious assaults in history.
-The invasion took place on 5 beaches with 156,000 troops.
-The landing on Omaha beach resulted in 2,400 casualties.
+The invasion took place on five beaches with 156,000 troops.
+The landing on Omaha Beach resulted in 2,400 casualties.
 Along with the beach landings, 13,000 paratroopers were dropping behind enemy lines to break German supply lines and secure key areas for the Allies.
 With the Germans being driven out of northwestern France and Paris, the Allied forces claim victory in Normandy.

-As the war unfolds in Europe, US Marines make an amphibious landing at Iwo Jima on February 19, 1945.
+As the war unfolds in Europe, U.S. Marines make an amphibious landing at Iwo Jima on Feb.
+19, 1945.
 The island of Iwo Jima was considered a tactical staging point for a possible invasion of mainland Japan.
-Just 4 days into the battle, Mount Suribachi is taken by US Marines.
-Although Mount Suribachi had been taken, battles continued until March 25, 1945, when Kuribayashi launched his final attack.
-After American forces declare the capture of Iwo Jima, soldiers spent weeks searching the island for Japanese that refused to surrender.
+Just four days into the battle, Mount Suribachi is taken by U.S. Marines.
+Although Mount Suribachi had been taken, battles continued until March 25, 1945, when Gen. Tadamichi Kuribayashi launched his final attack.
+After American forces declare the capture of Iwo Jima, soldiers spent weeks searching the island for Japanese who refused to surrender.

 Capturing the island of Okinawa gave the Allied forces a tactical point to launch attacks on the Japanese mainland.
-Wanting to end the war, President Harry Truman dropped the first atomic bomb on Hiroshima on August 6, 1945, with a second bomb being dropped on Nagasaki 3 days later.
-World War 2 came to an end with the surrender of Emperor Hirohito and Japan on August 14, 1945.
-On September 2, 1945, Japan signed its formal surrender marking VJ Day and the official end of the war.
+Wanting to end the war, President Harry Truman dropped the first atomic bomb on Hiroshima on Aug.
+6, 1945, with a second bomb being dropped on Nagasaki three days later.
+World War II ended with the surrender of Emperor Hirohito and Japan on Aug.
+14, 1945.
+On Sept.
+2, 1945, Japan signed its formal surrender, marking VJ Day and the official end of the war.

 Important Figures and Events of WWII

-- Admiral Chester Nimitz - Commander of the US Pacific Fleet.
+- Adm.
+Chester Nimitz: Commander of the U.S. Pacific Fleet.

-- General George Patton - Commander of the US Seventh Army during the invasion of Sicily.
+- Gen. George Patton: Commander of the U.S. Seventh Army during the invasion of Sicily.

-- General Dwight Eisenhower - Commander of the Allied forces leading the invasion of Normandy.
-Eisenhower would become the 34th President.
+- Gen. Dwight Eisenhower: Commander of the Allied forces leading the invasion of Normandy.
+Eisenhower would become the 34th president.

-- Tuskegee Airmen - The first African American aviation unit.
-The Tuskegee Airmen played a critical role, flying more than 15,000 missions in World War 2.
+- Tuskegee Airmen: The first Black aviation unit.
+The Tuskegee Airmen played a critical role, flying more than 15,000 missions in World War II.

-- President Harry Truman - The 33rd US President.
-Truman ordered the use of the atomic bombs on Japan, ending WW2.
+- President Harry Truman: The 33rd president, Truman ordered the use of the atomic bombs on Japan, ending WWII.

-- Hiroshima and Nagasaki - The cities where the first atomic bombs were dropped, ending WW2.
+- Hiroshima and Nagasaki: The cities where the first atomic bombs were dropped, ending WWII.

 The Cold War

-World War 2 has ended and by 1948 tensions between the US and Soviet Union begin to build.
-In June of 1950, with support from the Soviets, North Korea invades South Korea, leading to the start of the Korean War.
-The United States thinking this was the start of communism spreading across the world, decide to intervene.
-America used a containment strategy for dealing with the Soviet Union, be patient and watch Russia to prevent their expansion of communism.
+World War II has ended, and by 1948, tensions between the U.S. and Soviet Union begin to build.
+In June 1950, with support from the Soviets, North Korea invades South Korea, leading to the start of the Korean War.
+The United States, thinking this was the start of communism spreading across the world, intervene.
+America used a containment strategy for dealing with the Soviet Union -- be patient and watch Russia to prevent its expansion of communism.

 Tensions began to ease once again when Mikhail Gorbachev took office in 1985.
 With his new policies, Russia looked toward a new relationship of political openness with the rest of the world.
-In November of 1989, the Berlin Wall was destroyed and by 1991 the Soviet Union had fallen apart, bringing an end to the Cold War.
+In November 1989, the Berlin Wall was destroyed, and the Soviet Union fell apart in 1991, ending the Cold War.

 The Korean War

-Throughout the Korean War, there would be 146 Medal of Honor recipients and over 118,000 Purple Hearts awarded.
+Throughout the Korean War, there would be 146 Medal of Honor recipients and more than 118,000 Purple Hearts awarded.

 Important Figures and Events of the Korean War

-- Inchon Landing - Led by General MacArthur, US and South Korean forces land at the port of Inchon forcing the North Korean army to retreat up the Korean peninsula.
+- Inchon Landing: Led by Gen. MacArthur, U.S. and South Korean forces land at the port of Inchon, forcing the North Korean army to retreat up the Korean peninsula.

-- Operation Ripper - The 4th and final Battle of Seoul.
+- Operation Ripper: The fourth and final Battle of Seoul.
 The battle began with the largest artillery strike of the war.
 The capital of Seoul was liberated on March 14, 1951.

-- General Douglas MacArthur - Led the UN forces during the Korean War.
+- Gen. Douglas MacArthur: Led the United Nations forces during the Korean War.

-- General Mathew Ridgway - Replaced MacArthur and took command of the forces in Korea.
+- Gen. Matthew Ridgway: Replaced MacArthur and took command of the forces in Korea.

-Throughout the Vietnam War, there would be 261 Medal of Honor recipients and over 351,000 Purple Hearts awarded.
+Throughout the Vietnam War, there would be 261 Medal of Honor recipients and more than 351,000 Purple Hearts awarded.

 Important Figures and Events of the Vietnam War

-- Operation Rolling Thunder - President Johnson's campaign of sustained bombing of North Vietnam.
+- Operation Rolling Thunder: President Lyndon Johnson's campaign of sustained bombing of North Vietnam.

-- Operation Starlite - The first US ground offensive where US Marines engage with the Viet Cong.
+- Operation Starlite: The first U.S. ground offensive where Marines engage with the Viet Cong.

-- Paris Peace Accord - Signed by President Nixon ending US involvement in Vietnam.
+- Paris Peace Accord: Signed by President Richard Nixon, ending U.S. involvement in Vietnam.

-- Fall of Saigon - April 30, 1975, the North Vietnamese Army takes the south capital of Saigon ending the war.
+- Fall of Saigon: The North Vietnamese Army takes the south capital of Saigon on April 30, 1975, ending the war.

 The Gulf War

-August 1990, Saddam Hussein, and Iraqi forces push to invade Kuwait.
-Hussein defying the UN, prompts President George H.W.
-Bush to launch Operation Desert Storm on January 17, 1991.
+In August 1990, Saddam Hussein and Iraqi forces push to invade Kuwait.
+Defying the UN, Hussein prompts President George H.W.
+Bush to launch Operation Desert Storm on Jan.
+17, 1991.
 The coalition employed new military technology in its swift-moving offensive against Iraqi forces.
-On February 24, coalition forces began Operation Desert Sabre.
-US and coalition forces took back Kuwait and defeated Iraqi forces.
-A ceasefire was declared on February 28, 199, ending the Gulf War.
+On Feb.
+24, coalition forces began Operation Desert Sabre.
+U.S. and coalition forces took back Kuwait and defeated Iraqi forces.
+A ceasefire was declared on Feb.
+28, 1991, ending the Gulf War.